alessiomorteo/alessiomorteo/README.md

 - 🌱 I’m currently learning Software Engineering Skills to progress my ability
 - ⚡ Fun fact: I stumbled into the world of Data Science by total accident
 - 💡 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science
-- 💬 Talk to me about Sports (Football/soccer, NFL), Memes, Movies movie_camera
+- 💬 Talk to me about Sports (Football/soccer ⚽, NFL 🏈), Memes 😂, Movies 🎥

 I specialise in the following programming languages:
 <div align="center">